iogf/crocs/README.md

     discard = [Blank]
 ~~~

-When replacing the the previous example CalcGrammar code for the below one then you get something similar to:
+When replacing the previous example CalcGrammar code for the above one then you get something similar to:

 ~~~
 expression : expression PLUS expression